greg-raven/Uncommon-Sense/_posts/2020-08-27-slavery-for-the-masses.md

 ---
-title: 'Slavery for the masses'
+title: "Slavery for the masses"
 layout: post
 categories:
 - liberty